Shreya093/stock-analysis/README.md

 ### Purpose

 The purpose of this project was to refactor the VBA code to collect the stock information for the year 2017 and 2018.
-We have initially performed our stock-analysis by writing the VBA code and now we need to refactor our code to improve the code readabililty and reduced complexity.
+We have initially performed our stock-analysis by writing the VBA code and now we need to refactor our code to improve the code's readabililty and reduce the complexity.
 The data available contains stock information on 12 different stocks.
 The stock information contains a ticker value, the date the stock was issued, the opening, closing and adjusted closing price, the highest and lowest price, and the volume of the stock.
 The goal is to retrieve the ticker, the total daily volume, and the return on each stock.
 We created macros to execute our analysis and an interface was created to allow the user to perform this analysis/functions with the click of a button.